microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 Admiral William H. McRaven

 Kev Ritchie - Paradise Computing Ltd, UK
 ---
+# Paul S was at MS Build 2020

+> Thanks MS for putting this together!

+Greetings from Houston!

+---
 # Parker Chun was at MS Build 2020